Breast Lift (Mastopexy)

 Is Breast Lift (Mastopexy) Right For You?

-• Incision Options: Be aware of the different incision patterns used in breast lift surgery and discuss these options with Dr. Mistry to determine the most suitable approach for your specific needs and body type
+Incision Options: Various incision patterns may be used in breast lift surgery.
+Dr Mistry will discuss these options with you to identify the most appropriate approach based on your body type and surgical goals.

 Possible Risks and Complications

-Like any surgical procedure, breast lift (mastopexy) surgery carries potential risks and complications.
-While major complications are relatively rare, it is still crucial to be aware of both major and minor complications and discuss them with Dr. Mistry during the consultation.
-Some potential risks and complications of breast lift (mastopexy) surgery include:
+As with any surgical procedure, breast lift (mastopexy) surgery involves potential risks and complications.
+While major complications are uncommon, it is important to be informed about both major and minor risks.
+Dr Mistry will discuss these in detail during your consultation.
+Potential risks and complications may include:

 • Infection: There is a risk of infection at the incision sites.
-Your surgeon will provide instructions on wound care and prescribe antibiotics to help minimise this risk.
+Dr Mistry will provide instructions on wound care and prescribe antibiotics to help minimise this risk.

 • Changes in Sensation: After surgery, some patients may experience temporary or permanent changes in nipple or breast sensation.
 These changes may range from heightened sensitivity to temporary numbness.